chasemlim/Beatquencer/README.md

 Sampling has been a huge contributor to modern music culture, especially in genres such as Hip-Hop & Electronic, diversifying the ways producers approached creating music.

-Beatquencer will provide the user with a scaled down experience of what it is like to sample, using various drum samples and loops to create an original looping beat.
+Beatquencer provides the user with a scaled down experience of what it is like to sample, using various drum samples and loops to create an original looping beat.
 Users can click on square pads arranged in a grid to trigger various samples at different times, and they can hear the product of their actions by clicking play and watching the grid light up.

 ## Technologies Used